FIU-SCIS-Senior-Projects/Addigy4/Code/README.md

-#Addigy project has two goals:
+#The Addigy project has two goals:

 ## Tunneler:
 	- Project is intended to establish a connection between two clients using a middle server.